servian/TechChallengeApp/doc/readme.md

 ├── db          # Contains the data layet and db connectivity logic ├── doc         # Documentation folder
 ├── model       # Data model for the application
-├── scaffolds   # Scaffolds for deplying the application onto the cloud └── ui          # Web UI, routing, connectivity
+└── ui          # Web UI, routing, connectivity
 ```